FleetCor Technologies (FLT) Q3 2017 Results - Earnings Call Transcript

 Our effective GAAP tax rate for the third quarter of 2017 was 38.1% compared to 23.8% for the third quarter of 2016.
 The 2017 tax rate includes the gain on sale of the NexTraq business of approximately $175 million, all at the higher U.S. tax rate, and the Masternaut impairment charge in the quarter.
 Our cash tax rate in the quarter was 29.4%, excluding the impact of the NexTraq sale, equity method impairment and loss on early extinguishment of debt.

 The 2016 tax rate was favorably impacted by a onetime recovery of purchase price from our equity method investment that favorably impacted pre-tax earnings, but was not subject to income tax.
 The 2016 rate was also favorably impacted by higher excess tax benefits on share-based compensation in the third quarter of 2016 versus the third quarter of 2017.
-And as a reminder, a change in accounting for stock-based compensation for tax purposes went into effect January 1, 2017, which resulted in the excess tax benefit of share-based compensation to be part of the effective tax rate, and which the company adopted in the third quarter of 2016.
-The standard also requires the recasting of prior year results for comparability.
+And as a reminder, a change in accounting for stock-based compensation for tax purposes went into effect January 1, 2017, which resulted in the excess tax benefit on share-based compensation to be part of the effective tax rate, and which the company adopted in the third quarter of 2016.
+This standard also requires the recasting of prior year results for comparability.

 Now, turning to the balance sheet.
 We ended the quarter with $1.018 billion in total cash.
-Approximately $184 million is restricted and consist primarily of customer deposits.
+Approximately $184 million is restricted and consists primarily of customer deposits.
 As of September 30, we had $2.690 billion outstanding on our term A loan, $350 million outstanding on our term B loan and $673 million drawn on our revolver, leaving $612 million of undrawn availability.
 We had $794 million borrowed in our securitization facility at the end of the quarter.

 In the third quarter, we completed our previously announced $250 million accelerated stock repurchase program and also repurchased an additional $100 million of common stock out of the current authorized share repurchase program.
 In total, we purchased 2.4 million shares in the third quarter and a total of 4.1 million shares of common stock since the beginning of the program in 2016.
 In addition, our board increased the share repurchase authorization from the $160 million remaining in the existing authorization to a new total of $510 million, so a $350 million increase in the share buyback program.